0x1a8510f2/IBGC/README.md

 - **You should never trust unofficial compilers to compile your executables!
 See [TheKenThompsonHack](https://wiki.c2.com/?TheKenThompsonHack) for more information.
 You are encouraged to replace the binary files in this repository with those compiled from source by yourself!**
 - According to the original project, Safari works, but is unbearably slow. **Chrome or Firefox for desktop is highly recommended**.
 - Imports other than "runtime" are currently not supported, but will be added over time.
-- Targets other than Linux/amd64 and Windows/amd64 are currently not supported but will also be added over time.
+- Targets other than Linux/amd64 and Windows/amd64 are currently not supported but might be added over time.

 ## Explanation